No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Conclusions and further remarks

-Finally, we have explored how the no-hair results are modified when relaxing the assumption of the presence of a regular horizon, replacing it with a minimum redshift surface at which the Kretschmann scalar is demanded to be smaller than Planckian.
-In the static and axisymmetric case considered here, we have been able to constraint all the possible ultracompact structures, including deformations of spherically symmetric ultracompact stars, by requiring that the Kretschmann scalar does not reach trans-Planckian values.
-For deviations from the Schwarzschild metric described by an inhomogeneity parameter in the direction of the symmetry axis, we find that these inhomogeneities (which are equivalent to non-sphericities) have to die off as the structure becomes more and more compact.
-In the domains of validity where our analyses intersect with thosein~\cite{Barcelo2019} and~\cite{Raposo2019}, we find essentially the same results: that deviations from sphericity have to die off with powers of the compactness parameter.
+Finally, in this paper we have explored how the no-hair results are modified when relaxing the assumption of the presence of a regular horizon, replacing it with a minimum redshift surface at which the Kretschmann scalar is demanded to be smaller than Planckian.
+In the static and axisymmetric case considered here, we have been able to constrain all the possible ultracompact structures, including deformations of spherically symmetric ultracompact stars by requiring that the Kretschmann scalar does not reach trans-Planckian values.
+For deviations from the Schwarzschild metric described by an inhomogeneity function in the direction of the symmetry axis, we find that these inhomogeneities (which are equivalent to non-sphericities) have to die off as the structure becomes more and more compact.
+In the domains of validity where our analyses intersect with those in~\cite{Barcelo2019} and~\cite{Raposo2019}, we find essentially the same results: that deviations from sphericity have to die off with powers of the compactness parameter.
 In addition, our analysis has been able to disentangle the role played by the Curzon family of metrics, unveiling why some compactness limits do not lead to the Schwarzschild geometry.
 We believe that this work would help to better understand the physics behind uniqueness theorems and to better appreciate the additional difficulties in the general static and stationary cases.

 \acknowledgments{ GGM thanks Béatrice Bonga, Alejandro Jim\'enez Cano, Ariadna Ribes Metidieri, Miguel S\'anchez, Stefano Liberati, Jos\'e M.M.
 Senovilla and Ra\"ul Vera for very enlightening discussions and Robert Bryant for helpful correspondence.
 Financial support was provided by the Spanish Government through the Grants No. PID2020-118159GB-C43, PID2020-118159GB-C44, PID2023-149018NB-C43 and PID2023-149018NB-C44 (funded by MCIN/AEI/10.13039/501100011033), and by the Junta de Andaluc\'{\i}a through the project FQM219.
 GGM is funded by the Spanish Government fellowship FPU20/01684.
 CB and GGM acknowledge financial support from the Severo Ochoa grant CEX2021-001131-S funded by MCIN/AEI/ 10.13039/501100011033.
 RCR acknowledges financial support through a research grant (29405) from VILLUM fonden.
 LJG also acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).}